Casper area residents asked to conserve water due to purifying chemical shortage

 Casper area residents are being asked to conserve water after an equipment failure at a plant which manufactures water treatment chemicals.

-During a Casper City Council meeting on Tuesday, Mayor Steve Freel emphasized that this call for conservation isn’t a drought measure or an indicator of a dwindling supply in central Wyoming.
+During a Casper City Council meeting last week Mayor Steve Freel emphasized that this call for conservation isn’t a drought measure or an indicator of a dwindling supply in central Wyoming.

 “There’s not a water crisis in town,” Freel said.
 “It’s not a matter of not having supply, we just have to go to great lengths of getting supply here.”